RuiCai017/WWTP-calculator/README.md

 06/09/2020
 Add aeration control part (constant and on and off control) for comparison different aeration strategy performance.

-06/18/202
+06/18/2020
-Add a simple model (DO/BOD/MLSS) and its curve_fit ipynb
+Add a simple model (DO/BOD/MLSS) and its curve_fit ipynb.

+11/09/2020
+Add a simple model (DO/BOD/MLSS) for lab experiment (CSTR in series) simulation.